Feature #1597

 on branch 1599-add-defaults-to-GFilename

-#24 Updated by Mayer Michael almost 9 years ago
+#24 Updated by Mayer Michael about 9 years ago

 - Status changed from In Progress to Pull request